-Visitors have the opportunity to enjoy a rich outdoor education and exposure to a blend of diverse habitats including wetlands, open fields, forests, and lakes.
+Visitors have the opportunity to enjoy a rich outdoor educational experience and exposure to a blend of diverse habitats including wetlands, open fields, forests, and bodies of water.

-To fulfill our mission of Research, Education and Preservation, Lacawac offers environmental education and public programs to the community, educating environmental stewards by communicating the core values of environmental responsibility, citizenship, inclusiveness, and the pursuit of knowledge.
+To fulfill our mission of Research, Education and Preservation, Lacawac offers opportunities to conduct environmental research and participate in environmental education programs.
+These experiences shape the next generation of Earth stewards and scientists by communicating the core values of environmental responsibility, citizenship, inclusiveness, and the pursuit of knowledge.

-Lacawac works with a consortium of colleges and universities to provide research partnerships and a pristine location for undergraduate research.
+Lacawac works with a multitude of colleges and universities to provide research partnerships and a unique location for undergraduate and graduate research and learning.